Skip to content

 On this page

-A deed of release is a concise, legally binding document that parties use to resolve a dispute or end some form of agreement between them.
-In other words, a ‘release’ is a discharge of obligations.
+A deed of release is a legally binding document that formally ends obligations between parties, whether arising from a dispute or an existing agreement.
+By signing a deed of release, parties discharge each other from specific legal claims and prevent future action on the matters covered.
 This article will explain how a deed of release works and what rights and responsibilities you are signing away.

 Deed of Release